mariosar/api_example/README.md

-# Rails REST API EXAMPLE
+# Rails REST API example

 This is a Rails API tutorial example code.
 The tutorial can be found on my [blog](https://mariosaraiva.com/blog)